 With API Gateway, you can create RESTful APIs using either HTTP APIs or REST APIs.
 HTTP APIs are the best way to build APIs that do not require API management features.
 HTTP APIs are optimized for serverless workloads and HTTP backends—they offer up to 71% cost savings and 60% latency reduction compared to REST APIs from API Gateway.For workloads that require API proxy functionality and API management features in a single solution, such as usage plans and API keys, API Gateway offers REST APIs.
 To see a side-by-side comparison of supported features for HTTP APIs and REST APIs, visit our documentation.
 To build real-time two-way communication applications, such as chat apps and streaming dashboards, use WebSocket APIs.
 To learn more about RESTful APIs and WebSocket APIs from API Gateway, visit our FAQ page.

-Private integrations with AWS ELB and AWS Cloud Map
+Private integrations with Amazon ELB and Amazon Cloud Map

 API Gateway helps you manage traffic to your backend systems by allowing you to set throttling rules based on the number of requests per second for each HTTP method in your APIs.
 API Gateway handles any level of traffic received by an API, so you are free to focus on your business logic and services rather than maintaining infrastructure.
 If you’re using REST APIs, you can also set up a cache with customizable keys and time-to-live in seconds for your API data to avoid hitting your backend services for each request.